MGrauLeguia/human_sleep_predictability/README.md

 # Variability and predictability in human sleep.
-Codes of the manuscript Variability and predictability in human sleep.
+Codes to replicate the methodology used in the manuscript Variability and predictability in human sleep.